Building a super large format enlarger? Light sources for super large format are difficult to find. Here is one that may work for you.

 5X7 SALTZMAN accessories

 The 5X7 Saltzman enlarger is rare.
 I had one; it was sold to someone in Colorado.
 We had fun carrying it down 4 flights of stairs.
 As far as I know, it may have been a one-of-a-kind item because I have never seen another.
-It is rare enough and attractive enough to belong in a museum.
+Essentially it was a "cute" version of the 8X10 Saltzman.
+It was rare enough and attractive enough to belong in a museum.
+That term "museum" has been used by visitors to describe my studio and workshop.

 Original cast Saltzman 5X7 lensboard.
 Originally this had a 58mm capacity Caesar Saltzman universal diaphragm lensholder neatly attached; the 4 screwholes used to hold the UDL on the lensboard.
 76.7mm hole size, 5.25" diameter, RARE, $100.